62 Cavalry (India)

-62 Cavalry was a pioneering component of the armoured corps of India.
+62 Cavalry is a pioneering component of the armoured corps of India.
 Its raising as the first armoured regiment of an independent nation merged the flair of Risala with the vision of an emergent army.
-The regiment was exemplified in an array of regimental insignia and colours that were a break from the usual pennants and lances, and reflected the efforts put into their design and conception.
+The regiment is exemplified in an array of regimental insignia and colours that were a break from the usual pennants and lances, and reflected the efforts put into their design and conception.

 Formation

 The 62nd Cavalry is an armoured regiment of the Indian Army and was raised by Lt Col RS Butalia on 31 Mar 1957 at Ambala cantonment.
 Drawn from the existing cavalry regiments of the time, the 62nd Cavalry was recruited from Sikh, Jat and Dogra communities.

 Indo-Pakistani War of 1965

 Introduction

 The regiment, equipped with obsolete Sherman tanks fought modern Pakistani Patton tanks and outgunned and out-tanked them.

 This is a brief account of the operations carried out by 62 Cavalry against Pakistan in Sialkot Sector from 05 to 23 September 1965.
 The 62 Cavalry was operationally deployed for the first-time during Operation Ablaze in April 1965.
 It provided the regiment an experience of preparations of war.
 A few exercises with troops with full strength were also conducted during May and June 1965, which came handy subsequently during operations later on.